Discover Your Potential At Barton Dance

 Dance for Aging Adults

 Our program has unique movement classes designed for seniors to help increase balance, promote better posture and develop a stronger mind-to-body connection necessary for mobility.
-See Dancing for Mobility (DANC 1003) in dance class options offered through the Silver Cougar Club.
+See Dancing for Mobility in the dance class options.

 Modern Dance is an expressive style of dance where students learn how to use dance and movement as a form of non-verbal communication through studying multiple diverse techniques.
 Modern Dance I & II are dance major requirements.